 Email Address Validation

-The following example shows how to use GemBox.Email to validate a single email address, or a list of email addresses, from your C# or VB.NET application.
+The following example shows how to use GemBox.Email to validate an email address, or a list of email addresses from your C# or VB.NET application.

 using GemBox.Email;